Physical Therapy for Plantar Fasciitis

 Plantar fasciitis is especially common in runners, dancers, and people who don’t sit much during the workday, but it can happen to anyone.
 It’s also a common affliction in people with high arches or flat feet.

-If you have plantar fasciitis, contact Greendale Physical Therapy today to discuss your situation and goals.
-We have 4 convenient locations, in Shrewsbury, Worcester, Clinton, and Marlborough.
+If you have plantar fasciitis, call us today at 855-459-5000 or request an appointment online to find out if Physical Therapy is right for you.
 You don’t need to wait for your doctor to provide you with a referral: You can make an appointment right now, and we’ll work with your insurance company.
 Or you can read on to find out more about plantar fasciitis.

 What aggravates plantar fasciitis?